People and Planet

 - Scope 3 emissions by 2050

-Further information and details of the steps we are taking to reduce our impact can be found throughout the Sustainability webpages, our carbon management page and within our Carbon Reduction Plan 2020-2025.
+Further information and details of the steps we are taking to reduce our impact can be found throughout the Sustainability webpages, our carbon management page and within our Carbon Reduction Plan 2025 to 2028.
 You can also view our carbon footprint reports on the 'Policies and plans' tabs on the About us webpage.

 Staff and Student Engagement

-Sustainability is included at all staff and student inductions, as well as the student notebook issued at the start of the year and accommodation's Moving In Guide.
-There are also a number of sustainability groups that staff and students are more than welcome to join.
+Sustainability is included at all staff and student inductions, as well as in the student notebook issued at the start of the year and accommodation's Moving In Guide.
+Staff and students are welcome to join the number of sustainability groups that are available and we promote our sustainable activities and events

 Lending a hand in Childwall Woods